Voting by post at elections

 - Return all this to us without delay – the postage is pre-paid

 - Make sure your vote gets to us by 10pm on election day.
-You can hand your postal vote in at any polling station within the district if you haven't been able to post it on time.

 What if I am unable to provide a consistent specimen signature?